What we know about the Azerbaijan offensive in Nagorno-Karabakh

 The last large-scale conflict in Nagorno-Karabakh lasted for six weeks in 2020 before a Russian-brokered truce.
 The ceasefire saw Armenia cede swathes of territory it had controlled since the 1990s.

-The two sides have since been unable to reach a lasting peace settlement despite mediation by the European Union, Russia and the US.
+The two sides have since been unable to reach a lasting peace settlement despite mediation by the EU, Russia and the US.